dannycho7/express-form-post/README.md

 One of the advantages of using express-form-post to handle file uploads is the validation api.
 There are two (optional) validation methods available during setup: validateFile and validateBody. <br/>

-**If specifying a validation method property, you must call the callback or your file will go unhandled.**
+**If specifying a validation method property, you must call the callback or skip (for validateFile) or your file will go unhandled.**

 Both validate functions were designed to be an intuitive way to create conditional file handling.
+It doesn't matter how many times you call the callback or skip function, only the first occurrence will be used to determine validity.

 Calling the callback without any arguments or passing in `null` or `undefined` will 'validate' the file for that validate function.

 In order to invalidate a request/file upload, you pass in an error message in the callback function.
 Alternatively, you can pass in an error object or false, but a string works the same.

+validateFile also allows you the option to `skip` or ignore a certain file.
+Simply, call the skip function.

 Examples are listed below.